-A school district opted out of free meals for students.
-Parents are trying to change that.
+A school district opted out of a free meals program, saying students could ‘become spoiled’

 “We’re determined to make Waukesha as good as it can be, starting with something as easy as feeding kids,” he said.
 “This is a way to not only connect to other parents but also of realizing that change is possible — it’s just a matter of being together to do it.”

-Since June, the Alliance for Education in Waukesha, about 900 parents and teachers who connected over social media, has pressed the district to switch back into the “universal,” or free-for-everyone, meals after board members decried the program’s potential to produce an “addiction” to the service — a stigma that some experts have disproved.
-Their efforts come amid a pandemic whose economic effects are hurting families across the nation.
+Since June, the Alliance for Education in Waukesha, about 900 parents and teachers who connected over social media, has pressed the district to switch back to the “universal” or free-for-everyone meals after board members decried the program’s potential to produce an “addiction” to the service — a stigma that some experts have disproved.
+Their efforts come amid a pandemic with economic effects that are hurting families across the nation.

 According to data from the Wisconsin Department of Public Instruction, 4,249 students in the Waukesha School District qualified for free and reduced-price meals in 2018-2019 — 36 percent of the student body.